 1. Believe you can achieve anything you truly desire

 When you suggest at 20lbs overweight you want to take part in the Ironman triathlon, they look you in the eye and say, “You can do it”.
 If you want to sing, and you have the sort of voice that makes the dog put its paws over its ears, they will tell you “If you really put your mind to it, and get some good voice training, who knows?”

 2. Notice the unique skills and gifts you bring to the team

 They are able to give a personalised account of how you contribute to the success of the team, whether results are achieved or not.
-They have noticed what you do sufficiently to be able to understand exactly how you uniquely contribute, and they love telling you.
-They take the time to find out your “out of work” activities and skills so they can find out if you can add value through these attributes.
+Always noticing what you do sufficiently to be able to understand exactly how you uniquely contribute, and they love telling you.
+Taking time to find out your “out of work” activities and skills so they can find out if you can add value through these attributes.

 3. Give you the benefit of the doubt